December Boys: Plot

 Fearless finds Maps in the cave of the Remarkable Rocks, and explains to him what had really happened.
-It is revealed to that Fearless was formerly a bike rider, and did all of the stunts with Teresa riding on the back of the bike.
-Then, there was an accident that kept Teresa in the hospital for nearly a year, making her unable to have children.
-That was the reason they had wanted to adopt one of the orphans.
+It is revealed to that Fearless was formerly a bike rider, and did all of his stunts with Teresa riding on the back of the bike.
+There was an accident that kept Teresa in the hospital for almost a year, leaving her unable to have children.
+This was the reason they had wanted to adopt one of the orphans.

-Maps returns to the beach and finds out from Spark and Spit that Misty has gone into the water, and is drowning.
-Maps goes after him despite the fact that he cannot swim.
-Both he and Misty nearly drown.
+Maps returns to the beach and finds out from Spark and Spit that Misti has gone into the water, and is drowning.
+Maps goes in after him despite the fact that he cannot swim.
+Both he and Misti nearly drown.
 Underwater, they open their eyes to see a vision of the Virgin Mary, possibly meaning that they are dying.
 Before they can reach out to it, the two boys are grabbed by Fearless and brought back to the shore.
-Maps and Misty reconcile with each other and the four are friends again.
+Maps and Misti reconcile with each other and the four are friends again.

-The next day, the boys are called to Fearless' and Teresa's house for an announcement.
-There, they reveal the couple is going to adopt Misty.
-He takes leave of his friends and he watches on the front porch with Fearless and Teresa as the other three orphans walk away and begin playing on some rocks down the beach.
-Misty realises that they are his true family, and asks Fearless and Teresa if he can stay with them instead.
+The next day, the boys are called to Fearless and Teresa's house for an announcement.
+There, they reveal the couple is going to adopt Misti.
+He takes leave of his friends and he watches on the front porch with Fearless and Teresa as the other three orphans walk away and begin playing on the rocks down the beach.
+Misti realizes that they are his true family, and asks Fearless and Teresa if he can stay with them instead.
 They accept, and he returns home with the orphans.

-Many decades later, Misty, as an old man, drives to the same beach along with the ashes of Maps, who had recently died while working as a priest in Africa helping refugees, and Lucy's ring that she gave to Maps on that holiday long ago.
-He meets up with Spark and Spit, and they toss the ashes and ring loose into the wind from the hill above the beach, remembering Maps and their time there, with a cheer to "The December Boys."
+Many decades later, Misti, as an old man, drives to the same beach along with the ashes of Maps, who had recently died while working as a priest in Africa helping refugees; and Lucy's ring that she gave to Maps on that holiday long ago.
+He meets up with Spark and Spit, and they toss the ashes and ring into the wind from the hill above the beach, remembering Maps and their time there, with a cheer to "The December Boys."